Subscribe

 Skye

-I’ve always loved how Skye’s abilities can be remote controlled like no other initiator.
+I’ve always loved how Skye’s abilities can be remote-controlled like no other initiator.
 You can bend her flashes to reach the most unexpected places and even troll enemies with fake ones.
 You get to control a Tasmanian Tiger who can scout for your team and stun an enemy—and even kill them if they are low and the hit is direct.
 Not to forget, she can also quickly patch up her teammates’ wounds with Regrowth.

 Lastly, her ultimate is a great source of intel and can also hit enemies to nearsight and deafen them.
 Unfortunately, despite being her signature ability, her flashes don’t recharge anymore, curbing her potential greatly.
 Regardless, she’s still a great agent on certain maps and can prove to be an excellent support in the hands of an experienced VALORANT player.